UAAppComp/onboarding/README.md

 ![](https://img.shields.io/badge/Status-in%20progress-yellowgreen)

 This is your checklist for getting ready to use GitHub in the Applied Computing program.
+It also contains a fairly large collection of resources for other topics like various programming languages we use, how to research, and more.
 This document is *a work-in-progress* and will be updated fairly regularly.
 Your feedback and participation in the development of this document is encouraged, as well!
 Feel free to fork and do a **pull request** (PR) and add resources you feel are useful.

 ## GitHub